 Bristol Aero Club is registered with the UK Civil Aviation Authority for the provision of flight training for private pilots.
 We offer the complete range of training courses whether embarking on their first flight, wanting to expand their skills or returning after a timeout.
-Our instructors are highly experienced and fully qualified, including full time airline captains, business jet flight crew and ex-CAA staff.
+Our instructors are highly experienced and fully qualified, including full time airline captains and experienced private pilots.
 We are authorised to provide ground school classes, theory exams, flight training and skill tests – a full one-stop-shop for all your training requirements.

 We don’t operate a strict 9-5 Monday to Friday regime as found in some commercial pilot training organisations, but can be flexible to fit your training into weekends and evenings around your own schedule.
 The only thing we can’t determine is the weather, so check before setting off to the airfield with your instructor if in any doubt.